liferay-search/liferay-docs/en/user/articles/100-web-experience-management/07-restoring-deleted-assets-with-recycle-bin/01-restoring-deleted-assets-intro.markdown

 Have you ever had that life-altering experience where you deleted an important file and immediately regretted deleting it?
 The deed is usually followed by a palm to the forehead or a sick feeling.
-Good news! @product@ is here to turn that frown upside down with the *Recycle Bin* feature.
+Good news! @sharepoint@ is here to turn that frown upside down with the *Recycle Bin* feature.
 With the Recycle Bin, the *Move to the Recycle Bin* action replaces *Delete* for certain asset types.
 Content is now temporarily stored in the Recycle Bin.
 This allows the content to